 Now it’s game time!
 You have researched and prepared thoroughly, and now it’s time to put your skills to the test.
-You’ll have a coaching session which includes a mock interview component so that you can practice and your coach can give you specific feedback.
+You’ll have coaching sessions with your interview coach which include a mock interview component so that you can practice and your coach can give you specific feedback.

 In our interview coaching sessions, your coach will be evaluating your interviewing skills across six key areas: